jqwik-team/jqwik-mockito/README.md

 ## Compatibility

-This is built against Mockito v4, and should support for all versions.
+This is built against Mockito v4, but _should_ support all versions.

+## Release Notes

+### 1.0.0

+- Uses jqwik 1.9.2
+- Tested with Mockito 4.11.0